 As the virus is already spreading into Taiwan, South Korean and Japan, the impact on global supply chains might only worsen.
 It might speed up the diversification of production, which already started because of the trade war between the US and China.
 But, to fully mitigate the risks of complex and vulnerable supply chains, some level of deglobalization might become the norm.
 Local, or regional supply chains will be the least likely affected.
 So, global ecommerce might not fare as well as local ecommerce.

 If global supply is hit, the inflatory pressure might go up for more product categories, as is already visible with mouth caps and desinfectants in Italy.
 Stimulating economies that glide into a recession, while supply is impaired, is a risky policy, potentially leading to the stagflation of the 70s during the oil crisis.
 I’m sure that central authorities will closely monitor and balance such risks, when considering new stimulating measures.

-Read further: Covid-19 Lab, News, China, corona virus, ecommerce, Italy, supply chain
+Read further: News, Research, corona virus, ecommerce

 Your email address will not be published.
 Required fields are marked *